SAP/ssi-dim-middle-layer/docs/admin/dev-process/Enumeration Handling.md

 Enum or enumeration are used for data type consisting of named values like elements, status workflow, types, etc., that represent integral constants.
 Enums are non-transactional (so called static data) which can only get changed in a new application version.
 Changes in the operation mode of an application are not allowed since this will result into possible system breaks.

-List of used enums in the ssi dim middle layer application
+List of used enums in the SSI DIM Middle Layer application

 - process_step_statuses
 - process_step_types